XinZhaoSIT/Genesis-Research-Co-Discover-the-hidden-message-of-Unified-Medical-Language-System/README.md

 We use Java to decode UMLS to edge list.
 You can find source code from this link: https://github.com/blpercha/umls-to-graph

 There are many ontologies are currently supported and provide hierarchical relationships from MRHIER.RRF \
-We choose to analyze National Cancer Institution (NCI) subgraph and expect to predict hidden relationships with our model. \
+We choose to analyze National Cancer Institution (NCI) subgraph and expect to predict hidden relationships with our model.
+\
-The NCI graph visualiztion is shown below:
+The NCI graph visualiztion with neo4j databse is shown below:
 ![image](https://user-images.githubusercontent.com/73065775/177395527-aee81f17-f58f-421e-8bd1-b1f4cd1c868e.png)

 - NCI Thesaurus provides definitions, synonyms, and other information on nearly 10,000 cancers and related diseases, 17,000 single agents and related substances, and other topics related to cancer and biomedical research